kedro-org/kedro/docs/source/tutorial/tutorial_template.md

-# Set up the spaceflights tutorial project
+# Set up the spaceflights project

 In this section, we set up the project by following these steps: